-In medicine, signs and symptoms are essential to determining the cause of an ailment or injury.
+In medicine, signs, and symptoms are essential to determining the cause of an ailment or injury.
 A sign refers to something that a healthcare professional can see or can measure.
-In the example of above, the low-grade fever and elevated white blood count count would be signs.
+In the example above, the low-grade fever and elevated white blood count would be signs.
 A symptom refers to something that can’t be seen or measured and usually refers to what the patient is feeling.
-In this example, the achy feeling would be categorized as a symptom.
+In this example, you can categorize the achy feeling as a symptom.
 Ultimately, these two components help doctors reach a diagnosis and help them determine the proper treatment.

 Many Symptoms Of Addiction Often Go Unnoticed

-Just like every other disease, addiction is characterized by a set of signs and symptoms.
+Just like every other disease, we characterize addiction by a set of signs and symptoms.
 Unlike other illnesses, addiction usually goes unnoticed by the one suffering from it.
-Instead, family and friends are usually the ones that begin to notice changes in their loved ones.
-That’s why it’s important to understand the difference between periodic bouts of moodiness and the more troubling signs and symptoms of addiction.
+Instead, family and friends are generally the ones that begin to notice changes in their loved ones.
+That’s why it’s essential to understand the difference between periodic bouts of moodiness and the more troubling signs and symptoms of addiction.

 Various substances, such as heroin and alcohol, influence the body in different ways and consequently exhibit differing signs and symptoms.
-Ultimately, a loved may or may not exhibit all of the following signs and symptoms of addiction, so it’s important to seek the expertise of healthcare professionals if you are worried that someone you love is struggling with addiction or substance abuse.
+Ultimately, a loved may or may not display all of the following signs and symptoms of addiction.
+Therefore, it’s vital to seek the expertise of healthcare professionals if you are worried that someone you love is struggling with addiction or substance abuse.

 In cases of substance abuse, personal hygiene and physical well-being can be the first, apparent sign of a problem.
 A loved one may begin to look sloppier and disheveled as they become less concerned with their overall appearance.
 Additionally, you may notice changes in their daily routine, including their sleeping and eating habits.

-It’s also important to pay attention to changes in their body, which can also be an important indicator of substance abuse.
+It’s also important to pay attention to changes in their body, which can also be an indicator of substance abuse.
 Signs may include bloodshot eyes, dilated pupils, or unexplained injuries on their bodies.
-In some cases, abuse can lead to shake, tremors, or even seizures.
+In some cases, abuse can lead to shaking, tremors, or even seizures.

 Lastly, you might notice unexplained mood swings in your loved one.
-In an effort to conceal their abuse, they might isolate themselves from you and others, and might begin to avoid social interactions.
+To conceal their abuse, they might isolate themselves from you and others, and might begin to avoid social interactions.
 At this point, they may be so obsessed with ensuring that they have drugs and/or alcohol, they will sacrifice or steal anything to get it.

 Don’t Ignore The Symptoms Of Addiction – Reach Out For Help For A Loved One